nutanixworkshops/beam/beam_security_compliance/beam_security_compliance.rst

 	.. figure:: images/beam_sc_image2h.png

 The next variable will be **Where:**.
-Select *Configure* and then *NetworkSecurityGroup*.
+Select *Category* and then *NetworkSecurityGroup*.
 This will show all auditable capabilities categorized for network security groups.

 	.. figure:: images/beam_sc_image2i.png